pr2database/pr2database/README.md

 developed in the previous ten years in the Plankton Group of the Station Biologique of Roscoff.
-Its aim is to provide a reference database of carefully annotated 18S rRNA sequences using eight unique taxonomic fields (from kingdom to species).
-At present it contains about 205,000 sequences.
+Its aim is to provide a reference database of carefully annotated 18S rRNA sequences using eight unique taxonomic fields (from domain to species).
+At present it contains about 220,000 sequences.
 A number of metadata fields are available for many sequences, including geo-localisation, whether it originates from a culture or a natural sample, host type etc… The annotation of PR2 is performed by